Egyptian court bans Muslim Brotherhood

 The Brotherhood emerged from the shadows to win parliamentary and presidential elections after Mubarak was overthrown.
 But many Egyptians became disillusioned with Mursi after he gave himself sweeping powers and mismanaged the economy, taking to the streets in protest and prompting the army move.

-Following Mursi's overthrow, the Brotherhood organized rallies demanding his reinstatement, bringing on the fiercest campaign against it by security forces in decades.
+Following Mursi's overthrow, the Brotherhood organised rallies demanding his reinstatement, bringing on the fiercest campaign against it by security forces in decades.

 The government accuses the Brotherhood of inciting violence and terrorism and has put forward its own plan for new elections.
 Egypt's state and private media now portray the Brotherhood as a terrorist group and an enemy of the state.